YosysHQ/yosys/docs/source/getting_started/scripting_intro.rst

 Scripting in Yosys
 ------------------

-.. todo:: check logical consistency
+..
+TODO:: logical consistency, esp with example_synth

 Yosys reads and processes commands from synthesis scripts, command line arguments and an interactive command prompt.
 Yosys commands consist of a command